Ask Ghamidi

 It is Prophet Muhammad (sws) alone who in this world is the sole source of religion.
 It is only through him that man can receive divine guidance and it is only he who, through his words, deeds or tacit approvals, has the authority to regard something as part of Islam until the Day of Judgement.
 Therefore, when some companion(s) saw dream in this regard and Prophet Muhammad (sws) approved it and intitiated it through his approval, it will be considered as religion.
 It doesn’t matter how it was initiated, what matters is that whatever is initiated through words, deeds and approvals of Prophet Muhammad (sws) as religion is done so under divine command.

-For further details, please refer to the video below from 5:35 to 10:31
+Please also refer to the video below from 5:35 to 10:31

 Alternative Link: ilm-o-Hikmat 16-08-2020